datanav/docs/configuration.rst

      -
      - Yes

+   * - ``verify_ssl``
+     - Boolean
+     - Indicate to the client if it should attempt to verify the SSL certificate when communicating with the HTTP server over SSL/TLS.
+     - ``false``
+     -

    * - ``username``
      - String
-     - The username to use when authenticating with the ``HTTP server``.
+     - The username to use when authenticating with the HTTP server.
 Note that you also have to specify authentication protocol in ``authentication`` and ``password`` for this property to have any effect.
      -
      -